sjovic/library/tech9/day1/README.md

 Step 2 - Assignment
 -------------------

-Add the Book entity to project with the following properties: Id, Name, Category, ISBN,  publish date.
+Add the Book entity to project with the following properties: title, author, category, isbn,  publishDate.
 Implement domain and service layers, and add in-memory repository implementation by the example of category repository with basic CRUD operations.

 Step 3 - Unit testing
 ---------------------